benjitorres/myblog/myblog/content/blog/whyphil.md

 Philosophy will always be one of my favorite things.
 Just outside of educational institutions.

+Today in class, we spent lecture going over the professor's research.
+He brought up some ideas about perception, came up with new ideas on the fly, and had no end goal.
+That's the impression I left with.
+We made contributions to his research, I don't think anyone is going to be credited, and it seems like he just wanted feedback.
+This is good if you care about the professor's research but now I ask myself throughout lecture, <em>why does this matter?</em> and the answer is always <em>it doesn't.</em>

+Is this what passes for philosophy nowadays?

 My favorite work by Bostrom is <a href="https://nickbostrom.com/papers/pascal.pdf" target="_blank"><em>Pascal's Mugging</em></a>
 </p>